StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/unlink-alert-case.md

 An alert is automatically linked to a case when you [create a case from an alert](create-a-case-from-an-alert.md) or [add an alert to an existing case](add-an-alert-to-an-existing-case.md).

+!!! info "Data transfer"
+    When unlinking an alert and a case, data from the alert, including observables, TTPs, attachments, comments, and custom fields, remains in the case.

 <h2>Procedure</h2>

 1. [Find the case](../cases/search-for-cases/find-a-case.md) where you want to unlink alerts.